-After dining at Devil's Pool Restaurant, make your way downstairs to Buzzard Bar.
-Comfortable seating amid a collection of remarkable antiques and cowboy-chic decor—as only Big Cedar can do—give an up-close experience with Clay Self, the Singin’ Cowboy, playing and singing all your favorites at the lodge since 1989.
+After dining at Devil's Pool Restaurant, make your way downstairs to the “cowboy cool” Buzzard Bar.
+Comfortable seating amid the usual collection of cool stuff – as only Big Cedar can do – gives you an up-close experience with Clay Self, the Singin’ Cowboy, playing and singing all your favorites at the lodge since 1989.

-Where can you find an eight-foot-tall chicken, a guy sitting in a canoe while hanging upside down from the ceiling, and the best dang fried chicken you ever tasted?
-Flat Creek Bar & Grill, that’s where.
-And this is just the tip of the proverbial iceberg of unique things at this restaurant.
+Where can you find an eight-foot tall chicken, a guy sitting in a canoe while hanging upside down from the ceiling, and the best dang fried chicken you ever tasted?
+Flat Creek Restaurant, that’s where.
+And this is just the tip of the proverbial iceberg of unique things at Flat Creek Restaurant.

 With all due respect to your momma, these folks have perfected fried chicken.
-The chicken is roasted perfectly, providing moist meat with a crunchy skin that’s incredible.
-The fried catfish is off the hook as well, and on Sundays, it’s all you can eat of either for $13.99.
+The chicken is broasted perfectly providing a moist meat with a crunchy skin that’s incredible.
+The fried catfish is off the hook as well, and Sundays it’s all you can eat of either for $13.99.

-Flat Creek Bar & Grill is family-friendly with a large seating area inside and huge enclosed decks offering lake-view seating as well.
+Flat Creek Bar & Grill is family-friendly with a large seating area inside and huge enclosed decks offering lakeview seating as well.
 Located well up the James River arm of Table Rock Lake, most folks drive to dine.
 However, there is a courtesy dock for those travelling by water.
+Crazy cool place.
 This isn’t just a bar and grill, it’s an experience.

 Flat Creek also operates a restaurant at Cape Fair Marina during summer months.

 Lakeside Resort, General Store & Restaurant is located mid-lake (mile marker 6) in the cozy Coney Island area.
-This family-friendly restaurant, complete with courtesy dock for diners, serves the usual lake fare – pizza, sandwiches, burgers, etc. However, what sets it apart is their fixation on treats, specifically decadent ice cream creations.
+This family-friendly restaurant, complete with courtesy dock for diners, serves the usual lake fare – pizza, sandwiches, burgers, etc. However, what sets this place apart is their fixation on treats, specifically decadent ice cream creations.
 There are two specialty ice cream sundaes that are not to be missed – the Table Rock Turtle and the Brownie Bombshell.

-Seating is available inside or outside on the lakefront patio.
-The restaurant is seasonal, so call ahead during the off-season (December through March).
+Seating is available inside or lakefront outside on the patio.
+Restaurant is seasonal so call ahead during the off season (December through March).

 Parrots Pavilion Tiki Bar is located on Indian Point within the Rock Lane Resort complex.
-Come by land or by sea (okay, freshwater) and partake in a Table Rock Lake tradition.
-This open-air fun factory is home to good food, live music, and the famous Cruzan Rum "VooDoo Bucket."
-You might want to leave the kids with grandma for this one as things can get a little wound up late night on the weekends, but after all, it’s the lake.
+Come by land or by sea (okay, water) and partake in a Table Rock Lake tradition.
+This open air fun factory is home to good food, live music and the famous Cruzan Rum "Voodoo Bucket."
+Might want to leave the kids with grandma for this one as things can get a little wound up late night on the weekends, but after all, it’s the lake.

 Sans the libations, the food served at Parrots Pavilion is very good.
-Charlie’s Steak, Ribs and Ale, which is located inside the main resort building (seating available), you can order from the restaurant menu and have it delivered lakeside at the pavilion.
-Charlie’s Nachos – Texas-size tostada chips heaped with seasoned beef and toppings—is served with pico de gallo and spicy cheese dip.
-If you want to kick it up a notch, order the Texas Hot Wings—one pound of wings with your choice of sauces: zesty, hot buffalo, Carolina, or voodoo.
+Charlie’s Steak, Ribs and Ale is located inside the main resort building (seating available) and you can order from their menu and have it delivered lakeside at the pavilion.
+Charlie’s Nachos – Texas-size tostada chips heaped with seasoned beef and toppings is served with Pico de Gallo and spicy cheese dip, is a crowd favorite.
+If you want to kick it up a notch, order the Texas Hot Wings – 1 pound of wings with choice of sauces: Zesty, Hot Buffalo, Carolina or Voodoo.

 Chateau on the Lake, located at the north end of Table Rock Dam, offers fine dining with a lake view at the Chateau Grille.
-A courtesy dock is located at Chateau on the Lake Marina below the hotel.
+Courtesy dock is located at Chateau on the Lake Marina below the hotel.

-Coyotes Dockside Café & Pub, located within the Port of Kimberling facility just east of the Kimberling City bridge, has a courtesy dock and an impressive menu of appetizers, burgers, sandwiches, and a kid’s menu.
+Coyotes Dockside Café & Pub, located within the Port of Kimberling facility just east of the Kimberling City bridge offers a courtesy dock and an impressive menu of appetizers, burgers, sandwiches and a kid’s menu.